cunybpl/nycet_pnp/src/content/guides/systems/variable-speed-variable-volume-air-handling-system.md

 ### Heat Exchanger (Heating/Cooling Coils)

 The heat exchanger includes a set of heating and cooling coils, which provide heating or cooling to the air before it is discharged from the AHU.
-Mechanical valves regulate the amount of energy introduced from the loop to the heat exchangers that control the energy supplied to the discharge air.
+Mechanical valves regulate the amount of heating or cooling water (or steam) introduced from the loop to the heat exchangers that control the energy supplied to the discharge air.
 <a class="continue" href="/documents/components/air-to-air-heat-exchanger" aria-label="Learn more about this component"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 ### Dampers

-Dampers are generally interlocked and are controlled to supply appropriate quantities of fresh air to the AHU and exhaust air to the outdoors.
+Dampers are controlled to supply appropriate quantities of fresh air to the AHU and exhaust air to the outdoors.
 The dampers can also be set to maintain desired building pressures.

 ### Variable-air Volume (VAV) Box

 A device that includes a damper to control zone specific airflow, a VAV box is sometimes equipped with a fan based on the overall system design.
+Dampers in the VAV boxes control zone airflows based on the space thermostat setpoint.
 VAV boxes are typically equipped with reheat coils to prevent over-cooling of zones with low cooling loads and high ventilation air requirements.

 ## Evaluation of Energy Consumption